 An applicant for SLMB-only must have active Medicare Part A. Medicare is an enforceable utilization of other benefits requirement for an SLMB-only because Medicare will pay all associated premiums, deductibles and co-insurance under Part B, which is the only benefit payable for an SLMB-only.
 An SLMB-only applicant is someone with countable income at the budget level that exceeds 100% FPL but does not exceed 120% FPL.
+Note: The only exception to requirement to enroll in Part A is individuals entitled to Medicare Part B-ID.

 SLMB applicants may have:

 Medicare Part A only The Buy-In process will enroll the applicant in Medicare Part B after approval of the SLMB-only case.
 Medicare Part B only Applicant must apply for Medicare Part A and accept Part A even if not eligible for free Part A; otherwise SLMB-only eligibility is not possible.
 Do not approve an individual for SLMB-only unless or until Medicare Part A is verified.
-Applicant must apply for Part A even if applicant previously applied and refused, withdrew or was terminated due to failure to pay premiums (regardless of whether SSA requires repayment of past due premiums before reopening Part A.) NOTE: individuals in a full service COE that have income within SLMB limits are not required to have Medicare Part A, but the individual is not "SLMB-dual" without Part A. This affects the Buy-In beginning date.
-Medicare Parts A and B Enter data in MEDS, no further action needed.
+Applicant must apply for Part A even if applicant previously applied and refused, withdrew or was terminated due to failure to pay premiums (regardless of whether SSA requires repayment of past due premiums before reopening Part A.) NOTE: individuals in a full-service COE that have income within SLMB limits are not required to have Medicare Part A, but the individual is not "SLMB-dual" without Part A. This affects the Buy-In beginning date.